StructureTool2D © Read Me

 - Confirm the default analysis-results filename.

-- Review the structure geometry preview in Tab A.
+- Review the structure preview in Tab A.

 - Go to Tab B-C for stiffness analysis, plotting, or slope-deflection work.